Prediction or forecast: don't make the mistake anymore!

 Let’s take a concrete example.
 You are preparing a message for an internal contest around a major sports competition.
 You write:

 Visually, the sentence may seem correct.
 The word exists, we have seen it before, it “sounds French.”
-Yet, here, it is not the right form.
+However, here, it is not the right form.

 The difficulty comes from the fact that both forms exist.